utdata/icj-project-template/README.md

 ArchieML Google Docs work as documented on the [ArchieML](http://archieml.org/) site.
 This includes the automatic conversion of links to `<a>` tags!
 You can use the [Archie Sandbox](http://archieml.org/sandbox.html) to see what the outputted json will look like.

-- The example used in this project is at [Books data](https://docs.google.com/document/d/1RgMhjtkXlbbf9uzSzy_xPRKwxcVZIZqVytgM_JoU4E4/edit).
+- The Docs example used in this project is at [Books data](https://docs.google.com/document/d/1RgMhjtkXlbbf9uzSzy_xPRKwxcVZIZqVytgM_JoU4E4/edit).
 - See [@newswire/doc-to-archieml](https://www.npmjs.com/package/@newswire/doc-to-archieml) and [ArchieML](http://archieml.org/) for more information on preparing these Google Docs as data.

 ### Google Sheets

 For more information about how the Google Sheets processor works, check out the [sheet-to-data library](https://github.com/rdmurphy/sheet-to-data).
-The example data used in this project is at [Bookstores data](https://docs.google.com/spreadsheets/d/1gDwO-32cgpBDn_0niV0iu6TqQTaRDr4nmSqnT53magY/edit#gid=0).
+The example Sheet used in this project is at [Bookstores data](https://docs.google.com/spreadsheets/d/1gDwO-32cgpBDn_0niV0iu6TqQTaRDr4nmSqnT53magY/edit#gid=0).

 Google Sheets used may potentially require some additional configuration.
 Each sheet (or tab) in a Google Sheet is converted separately by the kit, and keyed-off in the output object by the _name of the sheet_.